 If the icon is not visible, click the tiny triangle and drag and drop the Photon Control icon from the popup back to the tray.

-By default, two separate Photon configurations (also called "Instances") are available.
-Each starts a combination of server applications and used ports.
-Starting instance "LoadBalancing (MyCloud)" will run a Master Server and two Game Servers, which is a minimum Photon Cloud compatible setup.
-The second instance is "MMO Demo".
+Starting instance "LoadBalancing (MyCloud)" will run a Name Server, Master Server and a Game Server, which is a minimum cluster in Photon Cloud compatible setup.

-On a public server, Photon should run as service.
+On a public server, Photon should run as a service.
 This requires three steps in Photon Control:

 - Install the Photon service